top of page

 The noun 'sense' has its etymological roots in the Latin word 'sensus,' which is derived from the verb 'sentire,' meaning 'to feel' or 'to perceive.'
 In ancient Rome, 'sensus' encompassed the idea of perceiving or feeling things through the senses, such as sight, hearing, taste, touch, and smell.
 The Latin word 'sensus' evolved into Old French as 'sens,' and from there, it made its way into Middle English as 'sense.'
 Thus, the etymology of 'sense' is deeply intertwined with the concept of the ability to receive and interpret information from the external world through the physical senses, reflecting its historical association with perceiving and feeling the world around us through the senses, which has persisted into modern usage.

-Quiz: Find the meaning of sense
+Quiz: Find the meaning of the noun sense:

 Try Again!